Having to supply the council with professionally drawn landscape plans is increasingly becoming a common practice throughout all states in Australia.

 The most common types of development pathways when it comes to residential development are:

 - Local Development or Development Requiring Consent

 Let’s discuss the main points concerning landscaping for each of them:

 In NSW, you can carry out minor developments with only a small environmental impact without the need for development consent.

 Exempt Developments typically includes the construction of decks, patios, pergolas, barbecues, garden sheds, cubby houses, carports, paving, paths, water features and similar structures.

 You don’t have to request consent from the council and can even build these structures yourself.

 However, it is important to note that this is only true as long as the development meets pre-determined standards.
-These are stated in either the State Environmental Planning Policy (SEEP) Exempt and Complying Development Codes or are part of local exclusions under your council’s Local Environmental Plan (LEP).
+These are stated in either the State Environmental Planning Policy (SEPP) Exempt and Complying Development Codes or are part of local exclusions under your council’s Local Environmental Plan (LEP).